 If you’d rather talk to someone, your State Health Insurance Assistance Program (SHIP) is an excellent resource.
 SHIPs provide free, one-on-one counseling to help you understand your Medicare benefits and choices.
 The counselors are trained and unbiased, meaning they won’t try to sell you a specific plan.
 This is a great option if you feel overwhelmed by online tools or have a complex situation.
 You can find your local SHIP and schedule a conversation to get personalized guidance.

-Work With a Licensed Insurance Agent
+Talk to a Licensed Insurance Agent

 A licensed insurance agent who specializes in Medicare can offer expert advice tailored to your unique needs.
 A good agent will take the time to understand your health situation, budget, and lifestyle before recommending plans.
 They can explain the fine print and help you see the differences between your top choices.
 While agents may represent specific insurance companies, their deep knowledge of the industry can be incredibly valuable.
 They can simplify the process and help you feel confident in your decision.